vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/architecture.rst

 High Fidelity's architecture consists of the following components that work together and send data to each other for your VR experience.

 + The `High Fidelity Interface`_ runs your personal experience in the metaverse.
 With it, you can :doc:`visit VR worlds <../travel>`, :doc:`meet people <../socialize>`, `attend live events <../socialize.html#attend-live-events>`_ and more.
 + The `Domain Server`_ is the server that hosts a domain.
-The domain server :doc:`hosts the content <../../host/manage-assets>` in the domain, and manages the :doc:`domain-wide settings <../../host/your-domain/configure-settings>`, such as audio spatialization, user permissions, and running scripts.
+The domain server hosts the content in the domain, and manages the :doc:`domain-wide settings <../../host/configure-settings>`, such as audio spatialization, user permissions, and running scripts.
 + The `Global Services`_ connect all of the servers together.
 These services are maintained by High Fidelity so that you can sign in, move seamlessly between places, and :doc:`purchase items on the Marketplace <../shop>`.

 .. image:: _images/overview.png